robotics-at-maryland/qubo/embedded/README.md

 files into the `obj/` so the linker can easily access it.

 ##Build

+first do make in drivers, then do another make in drivers/usblib/

+TODO have our root make file make drives too

 Building should just be as simple as running `make` in the `embedded/` directory.
 The Makefile will automatically build all `*.c` files in `src/` and `src/tasks/`.
 It will then try to output an `image.bin` file that can be flashed to the MCU.